 Learn more: USAA Insurance review

 Geico is among the cheapest car insurance companies in New Hampshire.
-It earns an above-average overall satisfaction rating from J.D.
-Power and an A++ rating for financial strength with AM Best, which shows that policyholders are likely to be satisfied with the company’s ability to pay out claims based on its historical financial stability.
+It earns an above-average overall J.D.
+Power customer satisfaction rating and an A++ (Superior) rating for financial strength with AM Best, which shows that policyholders are likely to be satisfied with the company’s ability to pay out claims based on its historical financial stability.
 However, Geico does not offer gap insurance, so you may want to opt for a different provider if you’re looking for that coverage option.

 Learn more: Geico Insurance review

-State Farm also earns above-average scores from J.D.
+State Farm earns above-average J.D.
 Power customer satisfaction scores in the New England region, which includes New Hampshire.
-It offers a wealth of discounts where you can save up to 30% if you are a safe driver.
-State Farm received an AM Best Rating of A++ for financial strength, which is the highest rating an insurance provider can obtain.
+It offers a wealth of discounts, including deals that provide savings of up to 30% if you are a safe driver.
+State Farm received an A++ (Superior) AM Best rating for financial strength, which is the highest rating an insurance provider can obtain.
 However, State Farm has the second-highest premium on our list, so it may not be the best choice for budget-conscious shoppers.

 Learn more: State Farm Insurance review

 Out of qualifying insurance providers, Amica earned the highest J.D.
 Power customer satisfaction ranking in New England.
 The company features an easy-to-use system for billing and claims and a top-notch digital portal and mobile app for those who appreciate hassle-free service.
 The company also received an A+ (Superior) rating for financial strength with AM Best and received fewer complaints than average according to the NAIC.